the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [5.1.2.2] 2023-06-23 =

+* Fix - Ensure there is backwards compatibility with Extensions and Pods.

 = [5.1.2.1] 2023-06-22 =

 * Fix - Prevent Telemetry from being initialized and triggering a Fatal when the correct conditionals are not met.